Capital Gain

 Capital Gain Example

-To calculate it, we need to know the initial price of the asset for which it was parched and the cost of any upgrade or improvement made, and if there was any acquisition cost like shipping or legal fees.
+To calculate it, we need to know the initial price of the asset for which it was purchased, the cost of any upgrade or improvement made, and if there was any acquisition cost like shipping or legal fees.
 This will give us the final price of the asset at which it was acquired.

 Then to get profit, we have to subtract this amount from the amount reserved during the sale.
 This profit is known as capital gain and the taxable amount.